 Repot potted plants each spring.

-Madagascar periwinkle should receive fresh soil each year.
+Madagascar periwinkle should receive fresh, well-drained soil each year.

-For plants grown in garden beds, top off the soil each spring and add a layer of mulch to help stabilize temperatures in the soil and moisture around the root ball.
+For plants grown in garden beds, top of the soil each spring and add a layer of mulch to help stabilize temperatures in the soil and moisture around the root ball.

 How To Propagate Catharanthus Roseus